 We have two reporting APIs available for Auto-Pause Incident Notifications.
 Please see our developer documentation for more information:

 Auto-Pause Incident Notifications uses machine learning to assess alerts that typically resolve within a short amount of time, and automatically pauses them based on a user-specified pause period.
 This feature is configured at the service level.

-Paused Incident Notifications is a Rulesets feature that creates alerts based on user-defined conditions, and pauses incident creation for a predefined amount of time.
-This feature is configured within event rules.
+Paused Incident Notifications is an Event Orchestration feature that creates alerts based on user-defined conditions, and pauses incident creation for a predefined amount of time.
+This feature is configured within Event Orchestration.